avenirs-esr/karuta-deployer/README.md

 ```
 you can set this env conf into the `${karutaDeployerPath}/etc/tomcat/bin/setenv.sh` or in your script runing the tomcat start command.

-NOTE: you can have a git repository to manage `karuta-backend_config` and `karuta-fileserver_config`, or have a NFS shared directory for all *_config + fileserver_data on which you apply snapshot save.
+NOTE 1: you can have a git repository to manage `karuta-backend_config` and `karuta-fileserver_config`, or have a NFS shared directory for all *_config + fileserver_data on which you apply snapshot save.

+NOTE 2: you can set `KARUTA_REPORT_FOLDER` environnement viariable to customize the folder where log reports will be produced.

 ## Tomcat configuration